Moldova Food Guide

 Mămăligă (Mamaliga)

-Moldova's iconic dish - very moist cornbread with the consistency of thick polenta, cooked until so thick you can cut it with a fork.
-This peasant-style staple is served with mujdei (garlic sauce), sheep's cheese, pickles, meat stew, fried fish, scrambled eggs, or mushroom stew (ciulama).
-Found at every traditional meal and celebration.
+Moldova's defining dish: a moist cornbread with the texture of thick polenta, cooked down until it holds firm enough to cut with a fork.
+This old peasant staple comes with mujdei (garlic sauce), sheep's cheese, pickles, meat stew, fried fish, scrambled eggs or mushroom stew (ciulama).
+You will see it at every traditional meal and every celebration.

 Plăcintă (Placinta)